Graduate International Applicants

 - Official English proficiency score – Applicants whose native language is not English must meet the UIS English Proficiency Admission Requirements:

 In some cases, the English requirement may be waived, please see our requirements.
 Applicants who do not meet these requirements may be eligible for Conditional Admission.
-Additionally, applicants who do not satisfy these requirements are encouraged to participate in UIS’ Intensive English Program.
 Note: All score reports or transcripts must be official.
 Some programs may have higher English Proficiency requirements.

 - Required Health Records (only for on-campus students)